updated

 Help

-We are looking for responsible, reliable people who aren't afraid of hard work, We expect you to have previous experience of working with children or young people and to be able to speak intermediate German, as this will aid you in communicating with staff and pupils alike and become integrated into school life.
+We are looking for responsible, reliable people who aren't afraid of hard work, We expect you to have previous experience of working with children or young people and to be able to speak at least intermediate German, as this will aid you in communicating with staff and pupils alike and become integrated into school life.

 Primary responsibilities include: English tutoring sessions, assisting in English lessons, covering English classes when a colleague is sick (this can include lesson planning and grading work - great if you're thinking about going into teaching), attending the mandatory meals and meetings, chaperoning and attending events, and other miscellaneous and unforeseen responsibilities (i.e. one assistant was asked to teach a weekly Spanish class and another led a storytelling-group in the primary school).

 Assistants also take on extra duties in the boarding school, leading small group extra-curricular activities in the afternoons or at weekends.
 An ability in sport/ art/ music/ IT/ … would be of advantage here.
 Sometimes unforeseen responsibilities occur, such as taking charge of boarding students (during the evenings and/ or overnight) for a period of time if their house parent is ill.
-This may entail moving in to a room in their boarding house for a specified period of time.
+This may entail moving in to a room in another boarding house for a specified period of time.
 We like to encourage flexibility!

 Having an international driving license would also be an advantage.